 Place the Green Candy Melts in a large, microwave safe, mixing bowl.

 Stir just to coat the candy wafers.

-Heat in the microwave for 1 minute.
+Heat in the microwave on high power for 1 minute.

 Allow the candy to sit in the microwave for 3 minutes.